blobbytoh/WebProject/README.md

-# WebProject
+# Golf Webpage
-Golfing Webpage which markets the Golf Exercise to internal students and external people which may be interested to join
+Our Golf Exercise program is designed to introduce and engage both students and external participants in the sport of golf.
+Whether you’re looking to develop new skills, improve your game, or simply enjoy an active and social experience, this program offers a welcoming environment for all levels.
+Join us to discover the fun and benefits of golf, while connecting with others who share the same interest.